-If you do tear your doctor or midwife is going to classify the tear in degrees.
-Vaginal tears are classified by four degrees with first degree being the most minor and fourth-degree being the most severe.
+Your doctor or midwife will classify the tear in degrees if you do tear.
+Vaginal tears are classified by four degrees, with the first being the most minor and the fourth being the most severe.

-- Second-degree tears involve the perineal muscles, which are the muscles between the vagina and the anus that support your uterus, bladder, and rectum.
+Second-degree tears involve the perineal muscles, between the vagina and the anus that support your uterus, bladder, and rectum.

-- Fourth-degree tears involve the perineal muscles, the muscles that surround the anus, and the tissue lining the rectum.
+Fourth-degree tears involve the perineal muscles, the muscles surrounding the anus, and the tissue lining the rectum.

-A first-degree tear may or may not require stitches and usually heal within a few weeks.
+A first-degree tear may or may not require stitches, usually healing within a few weeks.
 A second-degree tear usually requires stitches and heals within a few weeks.
-If stitches are required this usually takes place in the delivery room with local anesthesia.
+If stitches are needed, this usually takes place in the delivery room with local anesthesia.
 Third or fourth-degree tears can require repair in an operating room and can take months to heal.
 Some complications can be fecal incontinence and painful intercourse.
 Third and fourth-degree tears are much less common than the more mild first and second degree.

 An episiotomy is a surgical incision made with either a scalpel or scissors.
-As far as we know the first report of an episiotomy goes back to the 1700s.
-Since that time rates of episiotomy worldwide have increased substantially.
-In the first half of the 1900s, there was an increasing move for women to give birth in a hospital with the involvement of a physician, and the increases in rates of episiotomy follow with this trend.
+As far as we know, the first report of an episiotomy goes back to the 1700s.
+Since that time, rates of episiotomy worldwide have increased substantially.
+In the first half of the 1900s, there was an increasing move for women to give birth in a hospital with the involvement of a physician, and the increases in rates of episiotomy followed this trend.
 The thinking was that a clean cut would be easier to repair than a jagged tear.
-Doctors also believed that an episiotomy could prevent a larger tear from happening.
-Episiotomy has become one of the most commonly performed surgical procedures in the world.
+Doctors also believed that an episiotomy could prevent a more significant tear from happening.
+Episiotomy has become one of the world’s most commonly performed surgical procedures.

 The Evidence on Episiotomy